-- 1. To design and analyze programming problem statements. - 2.
-To choose appropriate data structures and algorithms, understand the ADT/libraries, and use it to design algorithms for a specific problem. - 3.
-To understand the necessary mathematical abstraction to solve problems. - 4.
-To come up with analysis of efficiency and proofs of correctness - 5.
-To comprehend and select algorithm design approaches in a problem specific manner.
+- CO 1: Design and analyze programming problem statements. - CO 2: Choose appropriate data structures and algorithms, understand the ADT/libraries, and - use it to design algorithms for a specific problem. - CO 3: Understand the necessary mathematical abstraction to solve problems. - CO 4: Analyse the efficiency and proofs of correctness - CO 5: Select algorithm design approaches in a problem specific manner.